 Lee Dziekan N8LJ

 My radio career began in the early 60’s with the arrival of a Philmore Crystal Radio kit.
-Stringing wire through the house and yard was really a fun thing to do when trying to hear that far away AM broadcast station.
+Stringing wire through the house and yard was really a fun thing to do when trying to hear those far away AM broadcast station.
 A year or so later a Hallicrafters S-120 short wave receiver arrived and the world of radio really opened up.
-BBC, Radio Moscow, and a group of hams hanging out on 1806 kHz were heard almost every evening.
+BBC, Radio Moscow, and a group of hams hanging out on 160 meters were heard almost every evening.

-In 1967 my Amateur Radio Career started as WN8ZLE.
+In 1967 I began my Amateur Radio Career as WN8ZLE.
 I worked my first DX, DJ1HS, on 15 meters and I was hooked.
-I upgraded to General Class about a year later.
-Over the years, I’ve focused on DX’ing, casual contesting and some rag chewing on cw, ssb and digi modes.
 In 1996 with the vanity call sign program I obtained N8LJ.
-I’ve attained DXCC Honor Roll, 9BDXCC, 5BWAZ, and I’m approaching 2500 Challenger points.
-My next ham radio goals are to become more active on 6 meters and try the JT modes on 6 and 160 meters.
+Over the years, I’ve focused on DX’ing, casual contesting and some rag chewing on CW, SSB and DIGI modes.
+I’ve attained DXCC Honor Roll, 9BDXCC, 5BWAZ, and have over 2600 Challenger points.

-I maintain and restore boat anchors obtained over the years.
+I maintain and restored boat anchors obtained over the years.
 They usually represent station equipment I’ve owned or had an association with in the past.
+I keep tabs on the latest radio technology advances.

 My amateur radio interest propelled me to a career in the electronics field.
 I graduated from Wayne State University and spent 35 years in electrical product development at Chrysler Corporation.